ITP-xStory/p5js-shaders/docs/important-concepts.md

 ^^^^^^^^^^^^^check this.

-In this example, as you move your mouse you can see the pixel location (white box) and the normalized location (blackbox) of your cursor.
+In this example, as you move your mouse you can see the pixel location (white box) and the normalized location (blackbox) of your cursor:

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe